Iron Deficiency Treatment

 Brittle nails

-Iron Deficiency in Pregnancy
+Iron Deficiency during Pregnancy

 Pregnancy increases the body's demand for iron, making expectant mothers more susceptible to iron deficiency.
 Low iron levels during pregnancy can lead to complications such as preterm birth, low birth weight, and excessive fatigue.
 If you're pregnant and experiencing symptoms of iron deficiency, an iron infusion may be the best solution to restore your iron levels safely.